pypa/packaging.python.org/source/guides/hosting-your-own-index.rst

 In either case, since you'll be hosting a repository that is likely not in your user's default repositories, you should instruct them in your project's description to configure their installer appropriately.
-For example with pip
+For example with pip:

 .. tab:: Unix/macOS